lbryio/lbry.com/content/faq/rewards.md

 ## Rewards approval requirements

 In order to be eligible for LBRY Rewards, users must have an approved account via [phone number](/faq/phone) or [credit card](/faq/identity-requirements) (there's also a manual approval method on [Discord](https://chat.lbry.com)).
+Some users may be auto-approved.
 If users choose not to become approved for rewards, LBRY works with full functionality, but they will not be able to earn any free credits from LBRY.  **Rewards will only be granted on a 1 account per household basis and LBRY reserves the right to revoke Rewards privileges on any account if abuse is suspected or if VPN/shared connections are used.**

 ## List of current LBRY Rewards
 | Reward | Amount | Description |